-In the UH8to2 simulations, CICE5 uses the elastic-anisotropic-plastic (EAP) sea-ice rheology (Tsamados et al., 2013) and incremental-remapping advection (Lipscomb and Hunke, 2004) to compute ice velocities and mushylayer thermodynamics (Turner et al., 2013) to obtain ice growth and melt rates.
+In the UH8to2 simulations, CICE5 uses an elastic-anisotropic-plastic (EAP) sea-ice rheology (Tsamados et al., 2013) to compute sea-ice velocities and mushy-layer thermodynamics (Turner et al., 2013) to obtain ice growth and melt rates.
 The "level-ice" scheme (Hunke et al., 2013) produces melt ponds that pool on sea ice that is not deformed.
 Thermal conductivity of sea ice is represented using the "bubbly" brine model (Pringle et al., 2007), while the transfer of solar radiation between snow and sea ice is modeled using the Delta-Eddington multiple scattering parameterization (Briegleb and Light, 2007).
+Five sea-ice thickness categories are employed and the sea-ice strength parameterization is based on Rothrock (1975), which closely relates ice strength to the ridging scheme.